 Sixth Form and A level

-To give an idea of the exam results which pupils at Ipswich School achieve at A Level, we have provided an average of the results in Biology over the most recent three year period (2015, 2016 and 2017).
-Biology - % A*- B = 75%
+To give an idea of the exam results which students at Ipswich school achieve at A level, we have provided an average of the results in Biology since the new specification (2017 and 2018).
+Biology A*- B = 76%

 “Thank you very much for being a great Biology teacher and inspiring me to take the subject further.”
 From a student who went on to read Natural Sciences at Cambridge University